miramastoras/bmeb_bootcamp_2023/wolbacchia_denovo_assembly.md

 - Characterize the repetitive elements in our assembly (Hint: RepeatMasker)
 - Build a phylogeny with our Wolbacchia assembly and other species (Hint: USHER)
 - Comparative genomics: [Mauve](https://darlinglab.org/mauve/mauve.html), [Mummer](https://mummer.sourceforge.net/)
+- Take the repeat graph produced by Flye and visualize it in [Bandage](https://github.com/rrwick/Bandage).
+What does this visualization show you about the repeat structure and quality of the assembly?

 ### Extra: